-Register for classes through your Student Center or Towson Online Services Mobile.
+Register for classes through your Student Center.
 Registration is also available in person at the Registrar's Office in the Enrollment

 Special permission or departmental authorization is required for courses marked "Department Consent Required."
 Contact the academic department for authorization.

 Drop a Class